se-sic/coronet/README.md

 # codeface-extraction-r - The network library

+Have you ever wanted to build socio-technical developer networks the way you want?
+Here, you are in the right place.
+Using this network library, you are able to construct such networks based on various data sources (commits, e-mails, issues) in a configurable and modular way.
+Additionally, we provide, e.g., analysis methods for network motifs, network metrics, and developer classification.

 The network library `codeface-extraction-r` can be used to construct analyzable networks based on data extracted from `Codeface` [https://github.com/siemens/codeface] and its companion tool `codeface-extraction` [https://github.com/se-passau/codeface-extraction].
 The library reads the written/extracted data from disk and constructs intermediate data structures for convenient data handling, either *data containers* or, more importantly, *developer networks*.